 Ithaca, New York //

-While the area’s natural features are beautiful, it’s the social interactions in and with the environment that inform this project.
-Human exchanges with the geography are trusting, exploratory and daring, a type of interaction that has become increasingly rare in an ear of fences and liability fears.
+While the area is known for its bucolic, emerald terrain in the summers, it’s the social interactions in and with the environment that inform this project.
+Uniquely tolerated by municipalities, human exchanges with the geography are trusting, exploratory and daring, reflecting a relationship that is rare in an era of fences, no trespassing signs and liability fears.